Mapping the Unseen

 An Interrogation of a Landscape

-Looking in the direction suggested by the plaque on the marker presents a serene, pastoral impression that in some ways makes it more haunting in that it contrasts so vividly with the reality of the prison camp and belies the experiences of suffering and injustice that occurred here.
+Looking in the direction suggested by the plaque on the marker presents a serene, pastoral impression that in some ways makes it more haunting in that it contrasts so vividly with the reality of the prison camp and belies the experiences of degradation and injustice that occurred here.